sptrakesh/http-router/README.md

     specify.
 See [string.cpp](test/string.cpp) test for sample of specifying your preferred container and `std::string` as the type in the container.
   * The `MapType` will hold the parsed *parameter->value* pairs.
+  * The path part matching the wildcard (for wildcard paths) is added to the `MapType` as `_wildcard_` key.
+Keep this in mind when naming path parameters for wildcard paths.

 ## Install
 No install is necessary.
 Copy the [router.h](src/router.h), [split.h](src/split.h),